Autism therapies: Music

 Improvisational Music Therapy (IMT), is increasing in popularity as a therapeutic technique being applied to children with ASD.
 The process of IMT occurs when the client and therapist make up music, through the use of various instruments, song and movement.
 The specific needs of each child or client need to be taken into consideration.
 Some children with ASD find their different environments chaotic and confusing, therefore, IMT sessions require the presence of a certain routine and be predictable in nature, within their interactions and surroundings.
-Music can provide all of this, it can be very predictable, it is highly repetitious with its melodies and sounds, but easily varied with phrasing, rhythm and dynamics giving it a controlled flexibility.
+Music therapy has been explored as a potential method to support social interactions and communication in autistic individuals.
 The allowance of parents or caregivers to sessions can put the child at ease and allow for activities to be incorporated into everyday life.

 Sensory enrichment therapy

-In all interventions for autistic children, the main strategy is to aim towards the improvement on sensitivity in all senses.
-Autistic children often lack the ability to derive and sort out their senses as well as the feelings and moods of the people around them.
-Many children with autism also have this Sensory Processing Disorder.
+In all interventions for autistic children, the main strategy is to aim towards the improvement of sensitivity in all senses.
+Autistic children may lack the ability to name or even feel their own emotions.
+This can also impact relating to other people's emotions and inferring the moods of others.
+Many autistic children also live with a Sensory Processing Disorder.
 In sensory-based interventions, there have been signs of progress in children responding with an appropriate response when given a stimulus after being in sensory-based therapies for a period of time.
-However, at this time, there is no concrete evidence that these therapies are effective for children with Autism.
-Autism is a very complex disorder and differs from child to child.
-This makes the effectiveness of each type of therapy and even therapy activity vary.
+However, at this time, there is no concrete evidence that these therapies are effective for autistic children.
+Autism spectrum disorder varies from child to child, which can make it challenging for clinicians to assess and know what therapies to apply.

 The purpose of these differentiated interventions are to intervene at the neurological level of the brain in hopes to develop appropriate responses to the different sensations from one's body and also to outside stimuli in one's environment.
-Scientist have used music therapies, massage therapies, occupational therapies and more.
+Scientists have used music therapies, massage therapies, occupational therapies and more.
 With the Autistic Spectrum being so diverse and widespread, each case or scenario is different.